pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-roleassignment-add.md

 : URL of the site where the list is located

 `-i, --listId [listId]`
 : ID of the list.
-Specify either listId, listTitle or listUrl but not multiple.
+Specify either `listId`, `listTitle`, or `listUrl` but not multiple.

 `-t, --listTitle [listTitle]`
 : Title of the list.
-Specify either listId, listTitle or listUrl but not multiple.
+Specify either `listId`, `listTitle`, or `listUrl` but not multiple.

 `--listUrl [listUrl]`
 : Relative URL of the list.
-Specify either listId, listTitle or listUrl but not multiple.
+Specify either `listId`, `listTitle`, or `listUrl` but not multiple.

 `--principalId [principalId]`
-: SharePoint ID of principal it may be either user id or group id we want to add permissions to.
-Specify principalId only when upn or groupName are not used.
+: SharePoint ID of principal it may be either user id or group id you want to add permissions to.
+Specify either `principalId`, `upn`, or `groupName` but not multiple.

 `--upn [upn]`
 : Upn/email of user to assign role to.
-Specify either upn or principalId
+Specify either `principalId`, `upn`, or `groupName` but not multiple.

 `--groupName [groupName]`
-: Enter group name of Azure AD or SharePoint group..
-Specify either groupName or principalId
+: Enter group name of Azure AD or SharePoint group.
+Specify either `principalId`, `upn`, or `groupName` but not multiple.

 `--roleDefinitionId [roleDefinitionId]`
 : ID of role definition.
-Specify either roleDefinitionId or roleDefinitionName but not both
+Specify either `roleDefinitionId` or `roleDefinitionName` but not both.

 `--roleDefinitionName [roleDefinitionName]`
-: Enter the name of a role definition, like 'Contribute', 'Read', etc. Specify either roleDefinitionId or roleDefinitionName but not both
+: Enter the name of a role definition, like 'Contribute', 'Read', etc. Specify either `roleDefinitionId` or `roleDefinitionName` but not both.

 --8<-- "docs/cmd/_global.md"